Tullimonstrum: Sallan et al. (2017)

 Even if the eye of Tullimonstrum is homologous with vertebrates, it is not necessarily a member of Vertebrata.
-Many vertebrate-like traits are also observed in tunicates (the larvae of which have pigmented eyes and tail fins), lancelets and acorn worms (both of which have gill openings and axial support structures), and the extinct vetulicolians.
+Many vertebrate-like traits are also observed in tunicates (the larvae of which have pigmented eyes and tail fins), lancelets, and acorn worms (both of which have gill openings and axial support structures), and the extinct vetulicolians.

+Mikami et al. (2023)

+(Mikami et al. 2023) scanned 153 specimens of Tullimonstrum by 3‑D scanner, as well as other taxa from Mazon Creek.
+They concluded that some of the characters used by McCoy et al. (2016) to justify a vertebrate identity (tri-lobed brain, tectal cartilages, fin rays) are not comparable to those of vertebrates.
+The authors also determined that Tullimonstrum has segmentation extending to the preoptic region, which is clearly different from vertebrates.
+Alternative classifications were discussed in detail, but Tullimonstrum could be a non-vertebrate chordate (due to its segmentation resembling the myomeres of Esconichthys apopyris, an enigmatic jawed vertebrate from Mazon Creek), or from a protostome.

 Paleoecology

 Tullimonstrum was probably a free-swimming carnivore that dwelt in open marine water, and was occasionally washed to the near-shore setting in which it was preserved.
-Meaning it swam freely in the water and not clamped to a hard surface or benthic environment.
+This means it swam freely in the water and not clamped to a hard surface or benthic environment.

 Taphonomy

 The formation of the Mazon Creek fossils is unusual.
 When the creatures died, they were rapidly buried in silty outwash.
 The bacteria that began to decompose the plant and animal remains in the mud produced carbon dioxide in the sediments around the remains.
 The carbonate combined with iron from the groundwater around the remains, forming encrusting nodules of siderite.
 The organism was entombed, retarding decay and allowing an impression or carbonaceous remains of the organism to be preserved.
-The first insights into the mechanisms of carbonaceous preservation in the Mazon Creek are provided as part of a large fossil data set, however, the details are still subject of ongoing research.
+The first insights into the mechanisms of carbonaceous preservation in the Mazon Creek are provided as part of a large fossil data set; however, the details are still subject of ongoing research.

 The combination of rapid burial and rapid formation of siderite resulted in excellent preservation of the many animals and plants that were entombed in the mud.
 As a result, the Mazon Creek fossils are one of the world's major Lagerstätten, or concentrated fossil assemblages.
 The rapid burial and compression often caused Tullimonstrum carcasses to fold and bend like other Mazon Creek animals.

 The proboscis is rarely preserved in its entirety; it is complete in around 3% of specimens.
 However, some part of the organ is preserved in about 50% of cases.

-Many unique fossils have been found alongside Tullimonstrum like the jellyfish Essexella, the malacostracan Belotelson, the eurypterid Adelophthalmus mazonensis, horseshoe crabs, the elasmobranch fish Bandringa, and the coleoid cephalopod Jeletzkya.
+Many unique fossils have been found alongside Tullimonstrum like the sea anemone Essexella, the malacostracan Belotelson, the eurypterid Adelophthalmus mazonensis, horseshoe crabs, the elasmobranch fish Bandringa, and the coleoid cephalopod Jeletzkya.